gvwilson/fiction/iffy/index.md

 the newcomer was made of engineered bamboo.
 Her dozen sails were a tangle of fractal geometry too complex to be managed or even really understood by a merely human mind.
-Her green and yellow pennant with the slogan *Este mundo é de deus* proclaimed to all who she was, while her railguns and missile racks said just as plainly what she had been built for: war.
+Her green and yellow pennant with the slogan *Este mundo é de Deus* proclaimed to all who she was, while her railguns and missile racks said just as plainly what she had been built for: war.